Archive for May, 2010

 Tuesday, May 25th, 2010

-The opportunity to travel to Singapore popped up at a few days notice.
+The opportunity to travel to Singapore popped up with a few days notice.
 While I’m here the plan is to do at least one sketch per day.
 The new series is called “Twenty-five Days in Singapore”.
-I drew the upper portion of the very unique Parkview Square building from my hotel room over the course of two days while recooperating after the 28 hour flight from Dallas.
+I drew the upper portion of the very unique Parkview Square building from my hotel room over the course of two days while recuperating after the 28 hour flight from Dallas.
 At a cost of $87 million, the Art Deco style building was completed in 2002.
-The eight fiberglass figures each holding a light-ball gaurd the buillding, only hint at the sort of art and design to expect on the grounds and the gorgeous interior.
+The eight fiberglass figures each holding a light-ball guard the building, only hint at the sort of art and design to expect on the grounds and the gorgeous interior.

 Tuesday, May 18th, 2010

-A damp cloth is used to remove areas of wet paint to soften and create texture.
-Left: central detail of phase 02, dripping water over damp paint and scratching with fingernail under a cloth.
+Process details, left: a damp cloth is used to remove areas of wet paint to soften and create texture, also dripping water over damp paint and scratching with fingernail under a cloth.
+Sturdy home-built stretcher frame.
+The painting can hang horizontally or vertically.

 Support Your Artists